omolola-A/AgroIntel_App/readme.md

 We welcome contributions to improve the AgroIntelApp.
 If you have any suggestions, bug reports, or would like to contribute code, please fork the repository and create a pull request.
 Ensure that your changes are well-documented and tested.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For any inquiries or issues, please contact the developer at [your-email@example.com](mailto:your-email@example.com).
+For any inquiries or issues, please contact the developer at [Omolola Adeojo](mailto:adefilaomolola@gmail.com).